Top Attractions & Things to Do in Kuala Lumpur, Malaysia

 For many years after their completion, the Petronas Towers were the tallest buildings in the world, but even now when there are newer and taller skyscrapers, I still think they’re the prettiest and the most iconic in Malaysia.

-To visit, you can do more than just snap a selfie from below.
-Head to the ticket counter and book your spot to explore the skybridge that connects the two towers in the middle.
 After that, continue up to the 86th-floor observation deck for an even higher vantage point, where you can see the city sprawl all the way to the mountains.
-For bonus points, stick around to see the towers light up at night.
+For bonus points, stick around to see the towers light up at night and watch the fountain show at the park.

 With its photogenic rainbow-colored steps, giant golden statue, and dramatic rock formations all around, Batu Caves may look like the perfect Instagram spot, but it’s so much more than that.
-It’s a functioning Hindu temple that welcomes hundreds (maybe thousands) of worshippers every day, and hosts one of the world’s biggest Hindu festivals every year.

 You can start your visit by climbing the 272 steps that lead up to the main temple cave.
 You’ll get a good workout as you pass flocks of pigeons and the occasional cheeky monkey eyeing your snacks.
-At the top, explore the massive limestone cave, home to shrines and statues dedicated to Lord Murugan.

-Batu Caves isn’t technically in Kuala Lumpur — it’s about 20 to 30 minutes out — but it’s one of those places that, if you didn’t go, would make people question if you really even visited KL.
+Batu Caves isn’t technically in Kuala Lumpur (it’s about 20 to 30 minutes out), but it’s one of those places that, if you didn’t go, would make people question if you really even visited KL.

 3. Walk through history at Merdeka Square